wp-plugins/wp-retina-2x/readme.txt

 * Fix: the "ignored" media for retina are handled in a better way.
 * Changed: the FAQ was improved.

+= 0.3.0 =
+* Fix: was not generating the images properly on multisite WordPress installs.
+* Added: warning message if using the server-side method without the pretty permalinks.
+* Added: warning message if using the server-side method on a multisite WordPress install.
+* Changed: the client-method (retina.js) is now used by default.

+= 0.2.9 =
+* Fix: in a few cases, the retina images were not generated (for no apparent reasons).

-= 0.4 =
+= 0.2.8 =
-* Fix: support for Network install (multi-site).
-Thanks to Jeremy (Retina-Images).
+* Fix: the retina image was not being generated if equal to the resolution of the original image.
+* Added: optimization and enhancement of the issues management.
+* Added: a little counter icon to show the number of issues.
+* Added: an 'IGNORE' button to hide issues that should not be.

-= 0.4.2 =
+= 0.2.6 =
+* Fix: simplified version of the .htaccess directive.
-* Updated: to the new version of Retina.js (client-method).
+* Fix: new version of the client-side method (Retina.js), works 100x faster.
-* Fix: updated rewrite-rule (server-method) that works with multi-site.

-= 0.8 =
+= 0.2.4 =
-* Fix: Works with WP 3.5.
+* Fix: SQL optimization & memory usage huge improvement.

-= 0.9 =
+= 0.2.2 =
+* Fix: the recommended resolution shown wasn't the most adequate one.
+* Fix: in a few cases, the .htaccess wasn't properly generated.
-* Fix: code cleaning.
+* Fix: files were renamed to avoid conflicts.
+* Added: paging for the Retina Dashboard.
+* Added: 'Generate for all files' handles and shows if there are errors.

+= 0.2.1 =
+* Removed 'error_reporting' (triggers warnings and notices with other plugins).
+* Fix: on uninstall/disable, the .htaccess will be updated properly.

+= 0.2 =
+* Added: the Retina Dashboard.
+* Added: can now generate Retina files in bulk.
+* Fixed: the cropped images were not 'cropped'.
+* Added: The Retina Dashboard and the Media Library's column can be disabled via the settings.
-* Fix: no more notices in case there are weird/unsupported/broken image files.
+* Fix: resolved more PHP warning and notices.

+= 0.1.8 =
+* Fix: resolved PHP warnings and notices.

-= 0.9.2 =
+= 0.1.6 =
-* Changed: Media Replace is not used anymore, the code has been embedded in the plugin directly.
+* Changed: simplified the code of the server-side method.

+= 0.1.4 =
+* Fixed: the wrong resolution was displayed in the Retina column of the Media Manager.

+= 0.1 =
+* Very first release.

 == Installation ==